These white papers offer new perspectives

 for Landsat Data

-This paper recaps analyses comparing CMAC and LaSRC software performance for atmospheric correction of Landsat 8 and 9 images.
-The L8 and L9 sensor responses are virtually identical, so were not differentiated in this analysis.
-LaSRC corrected images applied by Landsat were downloaded from Earth Explorer.
-CMAC applies a completely different workflow than Sen2Cor and LaSRC.
-With no common methodology touchpoints, CMAC is best evaluated through comparative performance with existing methods.
+This paper recaps analyses and results in our second journal paper that compared CMAC and LaSRC software performance for atmospheric correction of Landsat 8 and 9 images.
+The methods were the same as used in the white paper evaluation of Sen2Cor (above).
+Like Sentinel 2a and 2b, the L8 and L9 sensor responses are virtually identical, so were not differentiated in this analysis.
+LaSRC corrected images were downloaded from Earth Explorer.

 Reliability and Stability of CMAC Compared to LaSRC